-- 1 carrot, peeled and diced
+- 2 carrots, peeled and diced

 - 3-4 cloves garlic, minced

-- 1 cup water
+- 1 cup peas

 - 1 teaspoon paprika

-- ½ teaspoon coriander
+- ½ teaspoon marjoram

-- ¼ teaspoon ground black pepper
+- ½ teaspoon black pepper

-- ¼ teaspoon marjoram
+- ½ teaspoon thyme

 Guess what?!?!?
 I have baby chicks!
 Yes, for real.
 Live, adorable, fluffy baby chicks!
 These fluffy little ladies are the start of my backyard egg layers that will provide entertainment, enjoyment, and nutritious delicious eggs for my family.
 The breeds are a variety of mostly brown egg […]